dperez123/aws-windows-server-terraform/README.md

 Terraform Installed: Make sure you have Terraform installed on your local machine.
 You can download it from Terraform's official website.

 AWS CLI: Install and configure the AWS Command Line Interface (CLI) on your machine.
-You can download it from here.

-AWS Access Key and Secret Key: You'll need AWS access credentials with the appropriate permissions.
-Configure your AWS credentials using aws configure.

 Usage
 Follow these steps to use the Terraform script to create a Windows EC2 instance: